TYPE DESIGN INFORMATION PAGE last updated on Fri Oct 18 21:02:53 EDT 2019

 Hivelogic: Top 10 Programming Fonts

 Hivelogic is published by Dan Benjamin, a writer, software developer, usability designer, and broadcaster.
-He lists his top ten fonts for showing computer code in (all comments are quotes by Dan, not me):
+He listed his top ten fonts for showing computer code in (all comments are quotes by Dan, not me):

 French designer of Gohufont: Gohufont is a monospace bitmap font well suited for programming and terminal use.
 It is intended to be very legible and offers very discernable glyphs for all characters, including signs and symbols.
 Free, in BDF and PCF formats.
+Github link by Guilherme Maeda.
 [Google] [More] ⦿

 Hungarumlaut (was: Cila Design)